-Prerequisite: PC718, PC705, PC706, PC707, NP702
+Prerequisite: PC718, PC705, either PC706 or PC716, PC707, NP702

 NP705 Primary Care II (3-0)

 This course focuses on the synthesis and application of theory, research, pathophysiology, assessment, and pharmacology to effectively address the complexities of health and disease in adults.
 This course also refines diagnostic reasoning strategies needed for primary care management of clients across the adult lifespan.
 Systems of focus include gastrointestinal, cardiovascular and endocrine.